 Signac is an extension of Seurat for the analysis of single-cell chromatin data (DNA-based single-cell assays).
 We have extended the Seurat object to include information about the genome sequence and genomic coordinates of sequenced fragments per cell, and include functions needed for the analysis of single-cell chromatin data.

 Signac uses the Seurat object structure, and so all the Seurat commands can be used when analysing data with Signac.
-See the Seurat documentation for more information: https://satijalab.org/seurat/
+See the Data Structures and Object Interaction vignette for an explanation of the classes defined in Signac and how to use them.
+See the Seurat documentation for more information about the Seurat object: https://satijalab.org/seurat/

 Choosing the dimensionality is a general problem in single-cell analysis for which there is no simple solution.
 There has been discussion about this for scRNA-seq, and you can read our recommendations for scRNA-seq in the Seurat vignettes: https://satijalab.org/seurat/v3.1/pbmc3k_tutorial.html (see “Determine the ‘dimensionality’ of the dataset”).

 Here are some general tips/suggestions that might help guide you in the choice for number of dimensions:

 If you are studying an organism that does not have a

 EnsDB annotation package available on BioConductor, you can still use your own GTF file or FASTA files with Signac.

 To use a GTF file, you can import it using

 rtracklayer, for example:

 gtf <- rtracklayer::import('genes.gtf') gene.coords <- gtf[gtf$type == 'gene'] seqlevelsStyle(gene.coords) <- 'UCSC' gene.coords <- keepStandardChromosomes(gene.coords, pruning.mode = 'coarse')